 Finally, just because you are adding meat to your diet, remember that your vegetarian favorites like grains, beans, nuts, seeds, fruits, and vegetables are still an important part of your eating plan.
 These are all important sources of vitamins, minerals, fibers, proteins, and enzymes.
 You mentioned that you were a lacto-ovo vegetarian, which means you have been eating eggs and dairy.
 These animal products are great sources of protein and other nutrients and can be included in your diet along with everything else.

-The USDA considers fish, meat, legumes, and beans to be in the same food group.
+The U.S.Department of Agriculture (USDA) considers fish, meat, legumes, and beans to be in the same food group.
 The recommended daily amount one should eat from this group depends on age, sex, and level of physical activity; however, typically a serving from the protein group is 3 to 4 ounces.
 As you can see, meat doesn't need to be eaten in huge portions to meet your protein requirements and, you don't need to eat it every day.
 Making the change to an omnivorous diet slowly, with continued use of the vegetarian foods you were accustomed to eating, can help avoid shocking your system with a sudden onslaught of new foods.